QuantEcon/lecture-jax/lectures/inventory_dynamics.md

     return X_new
 ```

 ### For loop version

-Here's code to compute the cross-sectional distribution $\psi_T$ given some
+Now we provide code to compute the cross-sectional distribution $\psi_T$ given some
 initial distribution $\psi_0$ and a positive integer $T$.

-In this code we use an ordinary Python `for` loop, which is reasonable here because
+In this code we use an ordinary Python `for` loop to step forward through time

+While Python loops are slow, this approach is reasonable here because
-efficiency of outer loops has less influence on runtime than efficiency of inner loops.
+efficiency of outer loops has far less influence on runtime than efficiency of inner loops.

 (Below we will squeeze out more speed by compiling the outer loop as well as the
 update rule.)